Symphony of the Seas: Construction and career

 On 29 October 2015, the vessel's keel was laid by the Chantiers de l'Atlantique shipyard in Saint-Nazaire, France.
 Symphony of the Seas floated out on 9 June 2017.
 Actors Alexa Vega and Carlos Pena Jr., and their 23-month-old son Ocean were chosen as the "Godfamily" of the ship, marking the first time in the industry that a family was a ship sponsor.
 The christening ceremony took place in Miami in November 2018.

 From 15 to 18 February 2018, the cruise ship underwent sea trials and was formally turned over to Royal Caribbean International on 23 March.
 On 24 March, the ship left Saint-Nazaire for Málaga under the command of Rob Hempstead, arriving on 27 March, and arrived at the vessel's first homeport of Barcelona, Spain on 29 March.

+First sailing

 On 31 March 2018, Symphony of the Seas offered her first passenger cruise and began her maiden voyage on 7 April for a week-long trip through the Mediterranean.

 During her first season, Symphony of the Seas continued to sail on seven-night Western Mediterranean cruises from Barcelona.
-She repositioned on 28 October and arrived on 9 November at her new home port at the Royal Caribbean terminal at PortMiami in Florida, United States to provide cruises of the Caribbean.
+She re-positioned on 28 October and arrived on 9 November at her new home port at the Royal Caribbean terminal at PortMiami in Florida, United States to provide cruises of the Caribbean.